FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: : Model Design

 \textit{Follow}: The monologue trails the listening channel, facilitating tasks such as sentence-level ASR.

-Natural monologues requires only sentence-level transcripts for training, which drastically reduces annotation cost and scales more easily to large datasets.
+Contiguous monologues requires only sentence-level transcripts for training, which drastically reduces annotation cost.
 Furthermore, it preserves the autoregressive language modeling capabilities of the pretrained backbone, supporting both natural dialog generation and responsive full-duplex speech.